gcornella/Diversify_WatchFaceComplications/README.md

 ---

 ## How to plug in your data
 > Take a look at my providers.
-You can change them to access your data
+You can change them to access your own datasets.
+I am using Room datasets.
 * **MyProgressComplicationProviderService** → emits a `RANGED_VALUE` (e.g., active minutes toward goal).
 * **MyWearTimeComplicationProviderService** → emits a `RANGED_VALUE` derived from daily “watch-worn” minutes.
 * **MyComplicationProviderService** → emits a `SHORT_TEXT` (emoji or brief label).